nyxxxie/serenity/CONTRIBUTING.md

 currently uses [sphinx][8] for generating documentation, docstrings will be displayed as [reStructuredText][9].
 Docstrings, therefore,  may make use it's markup to add emphasis, charts, code examples, etc to their docstrings.

+Documentation may be generated using the Makefile in the `docs` folder, or alternately by using the command `python setup.py build_sphinx`.
+Generated documentation will be located in `docs/.build/<type>/`, where `<type>` is the type of documentation that was generated (html, manpages, etc).

 ### Methods
 Docstrings for methods should describe that method's purpose, arguments, and